Memgraph

 graph database vs relational database

-In the image below, there is another example, a social network graph data model, where the nodes represent people in different social groups and their connections.
-Every person is represented with a node that’s labeled as Person.
-These nodes contain the property name, gender, location, and email.
-The relationships between people in this network are of the type FRIENDS_WITH and contain a yearsOfFriendship property to specify the duration of the friendship connection.
+The image below shows a social network graph data model where nodes represent people in different social groups and their connections.
+Every person is represented with a node labeled Person.
+These nodes contain the properties name, gender, location, and email.
+The relationships between people are of the type FRIENDS_WITH and contain a yearsOfFriendship property to specify the duration of the friendship.
 Each person is assigned a location through LIVES_IN relationships with nodes labeled Location.

 graph schema